lucasxyang/sales-shipping-model-api/README.md

 I have made an ER diagram to illustrate this better.
 See /material/ER_Diagram.jpg for more detail.

 * Story 3
 The SQL query can be found at material/Story3.sql.
+I **assume** all records determined by customer+category combination need to be returned.

 * Story 4
 I  **assume** this is not meant to be an API endpoint or Ruby method when the brief says "part of a function in the application".
 To get the result of Story 3, simply run `rails console`